Skip Navigation

 Philosophy & Process

-The fund’s management team utilizes fundamental analysis to construct a portfolio of high-quality, dividend growth equities.
+The Fund’s management team utilizes fundamental analysis to construct a portfolio of high-quality, dividend growth equities.
 They look for the best ideas that include companies with strong balance sheets that are reasonably valued and have shown market/sales gain over time with a credible plan to continue such growth in the future.
-The fund represents a concentrated portfolio utilizing "best ideas" with the typical number of core holdings between 30 and 35.
+The Fund represents a concentrated portfolio utilizing "best ideas" with the typical number of core holdings between 30 and 35.
 Dividends matter to the management team and they only purchase companies that have raised their dividends for the last three consecutive years or for six years of the last ten.
 They target stocks with dividend yields greater than the yield of the S&P 500® Index.

 Investment Considerations

-The fund invests primarily in dividend-paying securities but also in convertible securities in search of yield.
+The Fund invests primarily in dividend-paying securities but also in convertible securities in search of yield.
 These securities may be undervalued not performing as anticipated and its value could be negatively affected by a rise in interest rates.
 The fund may engage in writing covered call options.
-By selling covered call options, the fund limits its opportunity to profit from an increase in the price of the underlying stock above the exercise price, but continues to bear the risk of a decline in the stock.
-While the fund receives premiums for writing the call options, the price it realizes from the exercise of an option could be substantially below a stock’s current market price.
+By selling covered call options, the Fund limits its opportunity to profit from an increase in the price of the underlying stock above the exercise price, but continues to bear the risk of a decline in the stock.
+While the Fund receives premiums for writing the call options, the price it realizes from the exercise of an option could be substantially below a stock’s current market price.

 Fund Facts